HEALTH CARE IN ENVIRONMENTAL CONSERVATION UNITS IN AMAZONAS: CONFLICT OF COMPETENCY OR RESPONSIBILITY ISSUE?

 https://doi.org/10.21170/geonorte.2020.V.11.N.38.35.51

-This article analyzes the discursive representations in the collective thinking of socio-environmentalists about the competencies and responsibilities of policies on protected areas concerning the health of riverside populations.
-Descriptive exploratory study with a qualitative approach based on the collective thinking of socio-environmentalists working with policy on protected areas of the Mamirauá Sustainable Development Reserve, from seven interviews collected by a semi-structured script and analyzed using the Discourse of the Collective Subject technique.
-Respondents express knowledge about the constitutional competencies of the municipality regarding health, but have difficulty in dialoguing with city halls on the subject; the responsibilities of the management of the conservation units (UC) and public non-state organizations that work in support of co-management are attributed to the responsibility for governing public policies and formulating scientific information to improve local health.
-In addition to the absence of dialogue, there is also no public agenda within the scope of environmental policy.
-There are experiences of access to health in rural areas adapted to the socio-environmental context of the reserve; however, they are intermittent.
-The discursive representations of the collective thinking of socio-environmentalists express knowledge about municipal competencies concerning health and concerns regarding meeting these needs.
-The meeting of social needs is organized in a conflictual manner, due to the lack of coordination between the several institutions that operate in this territory.
-The decentralization of competencies and responsibilities over natural resources by the co-management of UC imposed new roles and authorities on the territories.
+This article analyzes the discursive representations in the collective thinking of socio-environmentalists about the competencies and responsibilities of the policy of protected areas with the attention to the health of the riverside populations.
+The method is an exploratory descriptive of qualitative approach based on the collective thinking of socioenvironmentalists working in the protected areas policy of Mamirauá Sustainable Development Reserve from seven interviews collected through a semi-structured script which were analyzed by the Collective Subject Discourse technique.
+Respondents express knowledge about the constitutional competences of the municipality with health, but they have difficulty in dialogue with the city halls on the subject; the responsibilities of the management of conservation units (UC) and public non-state organizations that work in support of co-management are attributed the responsibility as to captain the public policies and the formulator of scientific information for the improvement of local health.
+The absence of dialogue adds to the lack of a public agenda within the scope of environmental policy.
+There are experiences of access to health in the rural area adapted to the socio-environmental context of the reserve, however, these suffer discontinuity.
+The discursive representations of the collective thinking of socioenvironmentalists express knowledge about municipal competences with health and concerns regarding meeting these needs.
+The meeting of social needs is organized in a conflictual manner, and this is due to the lack of coordination between the various institutions that operate in this territory.
+The decentralization of competences and responsibilities over natural resources through the co-management of UCs imposed new roles and authorities on the territories.

 2020-12-15